xfbs/tmux-rs/README.md

 > [!WARNING]
 > This project is alpha quality and has many known bugs.
-It's almost
+It's written in
-> entirely unsafe Rust.
+> almost entirely unsafe Rust.
 Don't use it yet unless you're willing to deal
 > with frequent crashes.
 >
 > THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES